tmdict/tmdict/data/content/_page/site/site.ja.md

 **2023-01-08**

-- Updated CHALDEAの記録 with character profiles from FGO Material 9 and 10.
+- Added character profiles from FGO Material 9 and 10.
 - Fixed Chinese translations for Fate/side material.

 **2022-12-11**